-13. How do the deviances compare?
+How do the deviances compare?

-14. Make a prediction of the terms, using predict.glm using the argument type="terms".
+- 14. Make a prediction of the terms, using predict.glm using the argument type="terms", and plot these estimated terms. - 15.
+Repeat the last three questions based on a moedl where you have interchanged the sequence of the period and cohort term.

-2.9 Using apc.fit etc.
+3.6 Using apc.fit etc.